RJMetrics/bike-shedding/README.md

 2. Code quality
 3. Style and creativity

 Feel free to reach out to us for clarifications.

 Thanks and good luck!

+### Installation instructions

+There are a number of development dependencies required to run this project.
+I have included the package,json file.

+1. npm install
+2. in terminal type `php -S localhost:8000` [or any port of your choosing]